fornacif/summit-emea-tl07/README.md

 For example
 * Given the provided term: developing
 * The stemmer will derive the root word: develop
-* Which includes content that contains derived forms such as “developer”, and “development”
+* Which includes content that contains derived forms such as “developer” and “development”

 #### :computer: Configuration
 1. Verify searching `pants` works and `pant` doesn't